 - a.
 The area of the address block or the barcode clear zone where the barcode appears on a card-size or a letter-size piece mailed at automation prices or at Enhanced Carrier Route saturation or high density prices. - b.
-The area of the address block or the area of the mailpiece where the barcode appears on a flat-size piece in an automation price mailing or on a First-Class Mail parcel or a Not Flat-Machinable piece.
+The area of the address block or the area of the mailpiece where the barcode appears on a flat-size piece in an automation mailing or on a First-Class Mail parcel or a First-Class Package Service parcel.